-Resistance Training and Cognitive Decline
+Resistance Training Prevents Cognitive Decline in Women

 Okay, I would have to be the first to admit that when I think of resistance training or weight lifting, probably the last thing that would come to mind would be elderly women performing sets of bicep curls.
 How about you?